-- 3.1.1.6 The Workplace Violence Prevention Program requires that administrators, principals, supervisors and workers take preventative measure aimed at reducing the risk of possible workplace violence in the physical environment.
-Such measures include but are not limited to the following: - 3.1.1.6.1 Reviewing the need for controlled entry points at the worksite; - 3.1.1.6.2 Controlling, managing and restricting internal access (i.e., keys/authorized personnel) to vital areas of operation at the worksite; - 3.1.1.6.3 Controlling and managing external access (i.e. e.g., keys/locks) at the worksite; - 3.1.1.6.4 Ensuring that there is a check-in process for all visitors at the worksite: - 3.1.1.6.5 Controlling and managing parking and fire routes; - 3.1.1.6.6 Monitoring internal security by closing doors and windows and turning off computers when not in use, including after- hours operations; - Reviewing internal communication systems (e.g., 3.1.1.6.7 intercoms, walkie talkies, video surveillance, etc.); - 3.1.1.6.8 Ensuring that emergency exits, corridors, stairwells and grounds are not blocked; - 3.1.1.6.9 Maintaining good housekeeping practices, including proper storage of items; - 3.1.1.6.10 Ensuring that classroom(s) and office areas are configured in a manner that does not box in or restrict staff from the exit points; - 3.1.1.6.11 Ensuring all graffiti is reported and removed as soon as possible from the worksite; - 3.1.1.6.12 Reviewing and assessing lighting at the worksite (inside/outside of building); - 3.1.1.6.13 Ensuring all required fire and emergency response drills are conducted on a regular basis; - 3.1.1.6.14 Ensuring an annual Fall review is conducted of the Board's Emergency Response Program Plan; and - 3.1.1.6.15 Training for managers and staff to enable them to identify risks of violence and responses required.
+- 3.1.1.6.7 Reviewing internal communication systems (e.g., intercoms, walkie talkies, video surveillance, etc.); - 3.1.1.6.8 Ensuring that emergency exits, corridors, stairwells and grounds are not blocked; - 3.1.1.6.9 Maintaining good housekeeping practices, including proper storage of items; - 3.1.1.6.10 Ensuring that classroom(s) and office areas are configured in a manner that does not box in or restrict staff from the exit points; - 3.1.1.6.11 Ensuring all graffiti is reported and removed as soon as possible from the worksite; - 3.1.1.6.12 Reviewing and assessing lighting at the worksite (inside/outside of building); - 3.1.1.6.13 Ensuring all required fire and emergency response drills are conducted on a regular basis; - 3.1.1.6.14 Ensuring an annual Fall review is conducted of the Board's Emergency Response Plan; and - 3.1.1.6.15 Training for managers and staff to identify risks of violence and responses required. - 3.1.1.7 Applicable Board Policies, Procedures, Guidelines and Resources that Prevent and Mitigate Workplace Violence: The DCDSB has in place many measures and procedures for controlling risks that arise from the nature of the workplace, the type of work or the conditions of work at DCDSB, both generally and in particular positions.
+These incorporate both prevention/mitigation and reporting mechanisms and are included in the Reference section of this Administrative Procedure.